indigo-astronomy/indigo/indigo_docs/INDIGO_DEVICE_ACCESS_CONTROL_AND_LOCKING.md

 1. [INDIGO Control Panel](https://github.com/indigo-astronomy/control-panel) - Official Linux and Windows Control panel using QT framework

-## Access Control File Format
+## Device Access Control File Format
-The ACL file has a very simple syntax.
-Lines starting with '#' are ignored.
+The device ACL file has a very simple syntax.
+Lines starting with '#' or empty lines are ignored.
 All other lines contain two fields separated by space:
 - *token* - hexadecimal token
 - *Device name* - a string that may have spaces